bartosz-zukowski/inventor_projects/README.md

-Examples of 3D graphics projects in Autodesk Inventor were done during Computer Graphics course.
+Examples of 3D graphics projects in Autodesk Inventor done during the Computer Graphics course.